 Other ones mentioned by Abolurin added to this list is cyber terrorism.
 Cyber terrorism involves the use of information technology to attack civilians and draw attention to their cause.
 It can also be described as a computer crime targeting computer networks without necessarily affecting real world infrastructures, lives or property.
-Cyber terrorists use information their act.
-For in systems, totally computer virus process and it m
+Cyber terrorists use information technology such as computer systems or telecommunications to perpetrate their act.
+For instance, cyber terrorists could disable networked emergency systems, totally disrupting its services, by means of what is referred to as computer virus.
+A large chunk of information could be lost through that process and it may be impossible to recover such.